Elder or Dependent Adult Abuse

 - Psychological abuse is the infliction of mental or emotional anguish, such as humiliating or threatening.

-- Financial or material exploitation is another improper act, using the resources of an elderly person without his consent.
+- Financial or material exploitation is another form of abuse, in which the resources of an elderly person are used without his or her consent.

 - 551,011 people, age 60 and over, experience abuse, neglect, and/or self-neglect in a one-year period.